alexander-naumov/pam-accesscontrol/configuration.md

 ```

 ### SERVICE
-defines `PAM` service that should be managed.
+defines PAM service that should be managed.
 List of PAM services could be found
 in **/etc/pam.d/** directory.
 Each service could be configured via pam-accesscontrol(8)
 management tool.

-Special SERVICE is `sshd`.
+Special _SERVICE_ is `sshd`.
 It manages incoming SSH connections (from local- and remote hosts)
-by using **password** authentication.
+by using **password-authentication**.
 There is other SSH service called `sshd-key`.
 It is
-similar to sshd, but it managed the **public key** authentication based connections only.
+similar to sshd, but it managed the **public-key-authentication** based connections only.
-Both SERVICEs points to the **/etc/pam.d/sshd** file, but in configuration file should be
+Both _SERVICEs_ points to the **/etc/pam.d/sshd** file, but in configuration file should be
 specified what kind of connections should be managed.
 It is important to understand: `sshd`
-does nothing with ssh-public-key authentication and on the contrary - `sshd-key` not managed
+does nothing with **public-key-authentication** and on the contrary - `sshd-key` not managed
-password authentication sessions.
+**password-authentication** sessions.

 ### OPTION
-behavior for its SERVICE.
+behavior for its _SERVICE_.
 It could be one of the 4 types: `OPEN`, `CLOSE`, `ASK` or `NUMBER`.
-They change the access configuration.
+They change the behavior of access configuration.

-`OPEN` and `CLOSE` will give access for remote user or not.
+`OPEN` and `CLOSE` will open access or denied it.

-`ASK` is used to open access, but only with user confirmation.
+`ASK` is used to open access, but only after user's confirmation.
 In this case local user
-will be asked (by using Qt window) about permission for creating new session.
+will be asked (by using Qt window) about allowing creating new session.
 After new session
-will be established, remote user can easily create next sessions without new confirmations.
+will be opened, remote user can easily create next sessions without new confirmations.
 This will be interpreted as a same session until there is at lest one active open session.
-After remote user closes last session, pam-accesscontrol calls an notification (Qt window) to
+After remote user closes its last session, pam-accesscontrol calls an notification (Qt window)
-inform local user about it.
-After that for creating a new session it will be need to get
+to inform local user about it.
+After that confirmation will be needed again.
-confirmation again.

-`NUMBER` is used to set limit for logged users.
-PARAMETER for this OPTION uses ":" as a
+`NUMBER` is used to set limit for numbers of logged users. _PARAMETER_ for this OPTION uses ":"
-separator between value of the TARGET and value for its PARAMETER.
-For example, this sets
+as a separator between value of the _TARGET_ and value for its _PARAMETER_.
+For example, this
-limit for 3 users from group 'lp':
+sets limit for 3 users for group 'lp':

 ```
 SSHD NUMBER GROUP lp:3
 ```
 Keep in mind, that it doesn't open or close access for user automaticaly.
 It needed to be
 defined additionally.
 For example, this settings should be used for configuration where just
 one user from group 'admin' may have SSH access: